 Kameron Thorntona Brown (Sean O’Reilly, CAMPAIGN MANAGER)

 Kameron (he, his, him) is originally from Sacramento and moved to the Bay Area last year.
 He has starred in multiple plays, but recently took on new challenges pursuing Television and Film.
 One of Kameron’s favorite roles was being a “stand-in” and “background” actor for the Netflix show, “13 Reasons Why”.
 Kameron would like to thank his mother, family, and girlfriend for all their love and support.
 “You Too” is Kameron’s debut with Theatre Makers.

 Iryna Lymar (Director, Co-Writer)

 Iryna (she/her/her) was born in Ukraine, lived in China for 8 years, and eventually moved to California.
 She studied linguistics and speaks 4 languages: English, Chinese (Mandarin), Ukrainian, and Russian.
 While doing management and translation jobs in China, Iryna started exploring writing and the theater world.
 She wrote a compilation of stories about strangers called “Just some strangers on the way” (the book is registered in Ukraine) and a short script called “Robot Buddha”.
 She co-directed the “Robot Buddha” play in Shenzhen, China, in 2016.
-Besides that, she was an active member of improv group called “Planet Factory” and acted at monthly shows for a year.
+Besides that, she was an active member of an improv group called “Planet Factory” and acted at monthly shows for a year.
 Now Iryna lives in San Francisco, teaches yoga, and participates in local theater life.
-Iryna is a co-writer of the Theatre Maker plays “Animal Factory Farm” (2018), “Ecopocalypse” (2018), and “You Too” (planned 2019), the last of which Iryna is also directing.
+Iryna is a co-writer of the Theatre Maker plays “Animal Factory Farm” (2018), “Ecopocalypse” (2018), and “You Too” (2019), the last of which Iryna is also directing.